-Muddy eats at brand spanking new Black Iron
+Muddy eats at Black Iron

 Black Iron what’s that all about then?
 It’s only the latest restaurant to open in the city.
 What?
 You’ve not heard of it?
 Well gather around, you’re in for a treat!